tinacms/tina.io/content/docs/tina-cloud/beta-migration.md

 ## Beta Changes

-Aside from some UI changes that you've might have noticed us developing in the Tina Cloud Dashboard, we've also been making a bunch of changes under the hood.
+Aside from some user interface improvements in the Tina Cloud Dashboard, we've also been making a bunch of changes under the hood.
 One of the biggest of these changes is how we handle user accounts.

 Previously when you created a Tina Cloud account you were creating an **organization** that you accessed at `https://OrgName.tina.io`.
 We thought that giving each organization it's own unique subdomain and pool of users would be neat, but after spending some time in that paradigm it turned out to be a lot of added complexity that didn't add much value.